MovinIn/adventures-in-literature-and-film/README.md

 ### Terms
 `complicated` - of many turns
 `kleos` - one's honor, status, social identity, glory.
-`catabasis` - hell, the underground
+`katabasis` - hell, the underground
 ### Context
 Odysseus is a king who fought in the Trojan War, far from home, Ithaca.
 The Odyssey is a poem composed of several books describing the great acts of Odysseus as he travels back home.
 The way back is depicted as a dangerous road, filled with danger and obstacles which impede his efforts, his yearning and burning desire for home.
 ### Odysseus' character